omicsNLP/enzymeNER/README.md

 # enzymeNER
 The enzymeNER contains two deep learning (DL) based models for named-entity recognition (NER) of enzyme which can be trained on the provided corpus for enzyme extraction from inputs.
-These DL models are based on [TABoLiSTM](https://github.com/omicsNLP/MetaboliteNER) A newly designed Annotation Pipeline is also proposed for automatically labelling  enzyme-entities on training corpus.
+These DL models are based on [TABoLiSTM](https://github.com/omicsNLP/MetaboliteNER).
+A newly designed Annotation Pipeline is also included to automatically labelling enzyme entities in output files from [Auto-CORPus](https://github.com/omicsNLP/Auto-CORPus).

 ## Installation dependence
 | Name | Version |